 Avoiding the front row syndrome

 Watching a TV above a fireplace can be like sitting in the first row of a concert hall or movie theater.
 The action is right there, but you have to crane your neck to watch the show.
-Trust us - this is not the way you want to watch TV, and it can lead to long-term neck pain.
+Trust us — this is not the way you want to watch TV, and it can lead to long-term neck pain.
 Ideally, the center of the screen should be roughly in line with your eyes when you're sitting down.
-Fortunately, there's a simple workaround: make sure the bracket used to secure the TV to the wall has tilting capability so the screen can be angled for comfortable viewing.
-A variety of TV mounts are available from several companies, including models that pull out from the wall, swivel left and right and even drop down in the case of one model designed specifically for above-fireplace mounting.
+Fortunately, there's a simple workaround: make sure the bracket used to secure the TV can swivel, tilt, or even drop.
+Many models pull out from the wall, swivel left and right and even drop down in some brackets designed specifically for above-fireplace mounting.

 There's another benefit to being able to adjust the screen: You can compensate for viewing-angle limitations if your TV is an LCD model (most are these days).
 If your seated viewing position is too far "off axis" — that is, away from the center of the screen — images can appear washed out.

-Mounting a TV on the wall can be a tricky proposition that is usually best left in the hands of a pro - especially when a fireplace is part of the equation.
+Mounting a TV on the wall can be a tricky proposition that is usually best left in the hands of a pro, especially if a fireplace is part of the equation.

 To learn more about custom installation, consult a CEDIA professional.
 Click here for a list of CEDIA-member home technology professionals in your area.